bmutinda/kscriptor/README.md

 kscriptor
 =========

-kscriptor - lightweight javascript library
+A lightweight javascript library for web developers